CharlotteLekoro/-Module_3_CHALEK409_JSE2407_B_CharlotteKeitumetse-Lekoro_JSF02/README.md

 ## Svelte E-Commerce Store

-Built using Svelte.js and Tailwind CSS, Emercom is a modern, responsive e-commerce web application built with Svelte.
-It showcasesa list of products fetched from the Fake Store API, allows users to filter and sort products, and view detailed information about each product.
+Built using Svelte.js and Tailwind CSS, Trendy Treasures is a modern, responsive e-commerce web application built with Svelte.
+It showcases a list of products fetched from the Fake Store API, allows users to filter and sort products, and view detailed information about each product.

 ### Technologies Used

-- **Svelte.js:** A modern JavaScript framework for building user interfaces.
+- HTML
-- **Tailwind CSS:** A utility-first CSS framework for rapid UI development.
+- CSS
-- **Fake Store API:** A free online REST API that provides fake e-commerce data.
+- Javascript

 ### Features